cartigli/vault/xsorted()/III SQL/III Relational Schema.md

 ```

 Relationships between Tables
 Despite the fact that Customer ID is a Primary Key for Customer ID list, meaning it never repeats and every value is unique and exists.
 However, the same information is seen in Sales with the Foreign Key value Customer ID.
 In Sales, the Customer ID value can repeat and likely will, as unique customers can make multiple purchases.
 This is a One to Many relationship.
-There is also Many to One, One to One, etc., ~~||<
+There is also Many to One, One to One, etc., etc.,